Wedding Venue Dietary Requirements: Complete Guide

 1. Design RSVP cards with clear check boxes for common dietary restrictions (vegetarian, vegan, gluten-free) and include space for additional specifications.

-2. Set up an online form or wedding website section to collect detailed dietary information.
+2. Set up an online form or a dedicated section on your wedding website to collect detailed dietary information.

-3. Create a follow-up system to contact guests without specified dietary needs.
+3. Create a follow-up system to contact guests who do not have specified dietary needs.

 4. Maintain an extensive spreadsheet tracking all dietary requirements and allergies.